Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Steps

-1. Open Home Page2.
-Observe the hero carousel at the top of the page
+1. Open Home Page
+2. Observe the hero carousel at the top of the page

 ### Expected Result